-EMERGENCY ROOF ESCAPE
+ROOF ESCAPE HATCH

-An emergency escape hatch (1) may be installed in the roof at the rear of the motorcoach.
-It is designed to be opened by occupants.
-An optional emergency roof hatch may be located at the front of the motorcoach.
+A roof ventilation hatch, designed to be opened by occupants may be installed in the roof at the rear of the vehicle.
+It can serve as an emergency escape (1).
+Another optional roof hatch may be located at the front of the vehicle.
 In case of an emergency, push out the ventilation hatch completely.
 To release the emergency hatch, pull tab (2) rearward while pushing handle (3) out.
-An instruction decal with complete operating instructions is located on the escape hatch.
+An instruction decal with complete operating instructions is located on the hatch.